 The AccountDAO interface and its implementation AccountDAOImpl to work with the account table, the AccountService interface and its implementation AccountServiceImpl to work with the application’s business, has the following content:

-As you can see, after deducting money from account A, if the remaining amount of account A is less than $80, I will not allow the transfer anymore and throw Exception.
+As you can see, after deducting money from account A, if the remaining amount of account A is less than $80, I will not allow the transfer anymore and throw an Exception.

 Now, I will create a new class to configure the application: